Regulatory Agent Trainee (Tribal Members Only)

 The candidate will be required to learn rules and regulations and follow policies and procedures.
 The candidate will be exposed to new technology and be required to research and learn new concepts.

 EDUCATION and/or EXPERIENCE:

-Associate of Arts Degree in a related field and one year of relevant experience OR High School Diploma/GED, and three years of relevant experience.
+Associate of Arts Degree in a related field and two year of relevant experience OR High School Diploma/GED, and four years of relevant experience.

 Ability to read and interpret documents such as safety rules, operation and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to speak effectively before groups of customers or employees of organization.